About Buffalo County

 Sheriff & Law Enforcement

-The Buffalo County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-It plays a crucial role in maintaining public safety, operating the county jail, and processing arrests.
+Buffalo County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Buffalo County.
+It is key to maintaining public safety, operating Buffalo County jail, and processing arrests.
 The office is tasked with maintaining criminal records and providing patrol services.
 Notable programs include community policing initiatives and a focus on crime prevention through education and outreach.
-The Sheriff's Office also collaborates with other local law enforcement agencies to enhance public safety across the county.

 Police Departments

-Buffalo County is served by multiple law enforcement agencies, including the Buffalo County Sheriff's Office and municipal police departments.
+Buffalo County is served by multiple law enforcement agencies, including Buffalo County Sheriff's Office and municipal police departments.
 The Kearney Police Department is the primary law enforcement agency within the city of Kearney, handling urban policing and community safety.
 Other city departments include the Gibbon Police Department and the Ravenna Police Department.
-These agencies coordinate on major crimes and emergencies, ensuring a comprehensive approach to law enforcement across the county.
+These agencies coordinate on major crimes and emergencies, making sure of a full approach to law enforcement across Buffalo County.
 Collaboration between departments enhances resource sharing and operational efficiency.

 Law Enforcement & Arrests

-The Buffalo County Sheriff's Office serves as the primary law enforcement agency for unincorporated areas of Buffalo County and operates the county detention facility.
-The Sheriff's Office is headquartered at 1512 Central Avenue in Kearney, Nebraska 68847, and can be reached at (308) 236-8555.
-The agency provides patrol services, civil process serving, court security, and jail operations throughout the county's 968 square miles.
+Buffalo County Sheriff's Office is the primary law enforcement agency for unincorporated areas of Buffalo County and operates Buffalo County detention facility.
+The agency provides patrol services, civil process serving, court security, and jail operations throughout Buffalo County's 968 square miles.

 - Citizens may request arrest records by submitting a written or in-person request to the Sheriff's Office or the appropriate municipal police department.